tetratelabs/wazero/site/content/languages/tinygo.md

 behavior.
 For example, if that same function was exported (`//export:notMain`), and called after main, the line that creates a goroutine panics at runtime.

-Given problems like this, some choose a compile-time failure instead, via the `-scheduler=none`.
-Since code often needs to be custom in order to work with wasm anyway, there may be limited effect to removing goroutine support.
+Given problems like this, some choose a compile-time failure instead, via `-scheduler=none`.
+Since code often needs to be custom in order to work with wasm anyway, there may be limited impact to removing goroutine support.

 ## Optimizations